fatihhcelik/Vulnerable-Machine---Hint/README.md

 # Vulnerable-Machine---Hint

-Don't use these code anywhere.
+Don't use this code anywhere.
 Intentionally, they have got some security vulnerabilities.